Wine with Turkey: What Wine Goes with Turkey?

 For Vegetarian/Vegan Christmas food and wine ideas:

-And our Vegan & Vegetarian Christmas Dinner Ideas – with Organic Wine Pairings post here.
+Check out our Vegan Christmas Dinner Ideas & Wine Ideas post here and our Vegan & Vegetarian Christmas Dinner Ideas with Wine Pairings post here.